exercism/deprecated-mentors/tracks/csharp/exercises/sum-of-multiples/README.md

 }
 ```

+#### Custom LINQ Method
-Suggestion 3: An alternative that shows how you can roll your own LINQ methods to boost performance is below:
+An alternative that shows how you can roll your own LINQ methods to boost performance is below:
 ```csharp
 using System.Collections.Generic;
 using System.Linq;